Ragura/dinkcreference/docs/guide/variables.md

 <VersionInfo freedink="109.6 Linux">

-Note that FreeDink 109.6 on Linux can have issues when calling procedures that pass more than 3 arguments.
+FreeDink 109.6 on Linux can have issues when calling procedures that pass more than 3 arguments.
 When &arg4 - &arg9 are not specified in a procedure call, rather than defaulting to '0', they will pass the last known value(for that respective argument number) that was previously passed to a procedure.
 This can be rectified by passing 0's for those arguments, instead of leaving them unspecified.